 Luevenia obtained her J.D. from the University of Pennsylvania Law School in 2000.
 She began her career as a real estate associate at Fried Frank in New York, and later worked as in-house counsel with a real estate development company in Miami.
 Prior to joining the CDO, Luevenia volunteered as a Career and Life Coach for a Miami non-profit organization before training professionally as a coach.
 Luevenia is a member of the New York and Florida Bar Associations, and is certified as an ACC credentialed coach by the International Coach Federation.

-Debbie Rowe-Millwood - JD Advisor/Special Advisor to JD/MBA
+Debbie Rowe-Millwood - Associate Director/Special Advisor to Tax LL.M. and JD/MBA

 Debbie Rowe-Millwood received both her B.B.A ('93) and M.B.A ('96) degrees from the University of Miami and her law degree from the University of Florida ('01).
 Prior to attending law school, Debbie was an Assistant Vice President at Bank of America and a Staff Financial Analyst at Ryder System, Inc. Over the course of her legal career, she has practiced law in both private and government entities in the following areas: corporate and commercial law, civil litigation, complex family law litigation, employment, landlord-tenant and insurance defense.
 She was also an adjunct faculty member at Florida Memorial University teaching Business Law, Business Ethics and Business Organizations and Management.
 Debbie is a licensed member of the Florida Bar and the Federal Bar: Southern District of Florida.